andypaul65/RatRace2025/RatRace2025/docs/howto/getting-started-mvp.md

 **What happens:**
 - Client starts on `http://localhost:5173` (or next available port)
 - Connects to server via WebSocket for real-time communication
-- Loads MVP client library and initializes tabbed interface
+- Loads the published `@nednederlander/mvp-client` library and initializes tabbed interface
+- Dependencies are locked for reproducible builds

 ## Running a Scenario in the UI